python/typing/docs/spec/distributing.rst

 implementation, and from the Python version the type checker runs under (if any).

-Type checkers should treat stubs as if ``from __future__ import annotations`` is enabled.
-In particular, forward references do not need to be quoted, and syntax from newer versions than otherwise supported may be used in annotation expressions.
+Type checkers should evaluate all annotation expressions as if they are quoted.
+Consequently, forward references do not need to be quoted, and syntax from newer versions than otherwise supported may be used in annotations.
 For example, the pipe union syntax (``X | Y``) introduced in Python 3.10 may be used even before Python 3.9 reaches end-of-life.
+Outside of annotations, type checkers may but are not required to support type system features that use newer syntax.

 .. _stub-file-supported-constructs: